Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ### Errors
 - **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input**

-Increase the context size of the model that is deployed, this is configurable in the LLM provider.
-This error typically happens for GPT-4 which has a smaller context window
+This error typically happens for GPT-4 which has a smaller context window.
+Try using a different model.
 - **Error: litellm.NotFoundError: AzureException NotFoundError - The API deployment for this resource does not exist.
 If you created the deployment within the last
 5 minutes, please wait a moment and try again**